michaelx1999/testreadme/README.md

 # Twitter
 > This fully asynchronous Twitter backend project is a REST API that supports essential features like user
-> management, tweeting, commenting, and following, built using FastAPI.
-It includes Redis for authentication
+> management, tweeting, commenting, reacting, messaging, and following.
+It uses Redis for user authentication
 > and PostgreSQL for data storage.

 ## Architecture Diagram